Towards Federated Learning on Time-Evolving Heterogeneous Data

-To capture the time-evolving data heterogeneity in the CFL framework, we expand the theoretical assumption on the client drift---which has been extensively utilized recently in \citet{karimireddy2020scaffold,khaled2020tighter,li2020on}---to include both client drift and \emph{time drift}.
+To capture the time-evolving data heterogeneity in the CFL framework, we expand the theoretical assumption on the client drift---which has been extensively utilized recently in previous studies~\citep{karimireddy2020scaffold,khaled2020tighter,li2020on}---to include both client drift and \emph{time drift}.
 This allows us to quantify the difference between local client objective function and global objective function for the considered time-evolving heterogeneous clients.

 We provide convergence rates for our unified CFL framework in conjunction with information loss and new models of both client and time drifts.
 Our analysis reveals a faster convergence of CFL framework than \fedavg (under time-evolving scenario), with the benefit dependent on approximation accuracy.
-The rate of CFL can simply recover the rate of \fedavg (under traditional FL scenario) and Continual Learning: the rates of \fedavg obtained from our framework is consistent with previous work, while a similarly simplified rate on Continual Learning (CL)~\citep{french1999catastrophic,kirkpatrick2017overcoming} for the convex and strongly convex cases is novel.
-Finally, in extensive empirical results, we demonstrate that CFL methods---stemmed from the CFL framework with different approximation techniques---significantly outperform the SOTA FL competitors on various realistic datasets for cross-device and cross-silo FL settings with time-evolving heterogeneous data, including Fashion-MNIST, Cifar10, and Cifar100.
-These numerical observations corroborate our theoretical findings. \looseness=-1
+The rate of CFL can simply recover the rate of \fedavg (under traditional FL scenario) and Continual Learning: the rates of \fedavg obtained from our framework is consistent with previous work, while a similarly simplified rate on Continual Learning (CL)~\citep{french1999catastrophic,kirkpatrick2017overcoming} is novel.
+Finally, in extensive empirical results, we demonstrate that CFL methods---stemmed from the CFL framework with different approximation techniques---significantly outperform the SOTA FL competitors on various simulation data sets and realistic data sets for FL settings with time-evolving heterogeneous data.
+These numerical observations corroborate our theoretical findings.